 Please visit the VCU Office of Financial Aid website for the most up-to-date procedures and deadlines related to the Free Application for Federal Student Aid and various other financial assistance programs and options.
 This website also has great planning tools such as “Financial Aid Programs at a Glance” and student budget planning worksheet.

 The Peer Mentor Program is available through the Office of Student Success.
 All peer mentors are B.S.W. students in the upper-level professional curriculum of the program, so they are able to share their experiences from the program, as well as what has helped them be successful throughout their time at VCU.
 Students are matched with a peer mentor based on their specific interests in the social work field, which is captured through the online request form.

 Students are required to complete fieldwork during three semesters.
 Students are able to set their schedules with their field supervisor at their individual placements.
-Some field placements allow students to work outside traditional office hours, which has given some students flexibility in the past.
+However, there are very few field placements in which students can complete their internship work outside traditional office hours.

 Our Peer Mentor Program for B.S.W. students helps assist students throughout their development as professional social workers.

 Our active student associations provide leadership development, educational workshops, advocacy, outreach in the local Richmond community and social opportunities to B.S.W. students.

 The Office of Student Success facilitates numerous engagement opportunities and announcements through the Office of Student Success Facebook page.

 Social work courses from other institutions are reviewed on an individual basis.
 In order to have these specific credits reviewed, please contact your student success adviser.